|Cancellation & Curtailment||£1,500 (£100)||£5,000 (£75)||£10,000 (£50)|

 Award winning customer service

-With over 2,000 reviews from our customers, we are proud to have received the Feefo Platinum Trusted Service award for 2020 following five consecutive years of excellent service!
+You can read reviews from over 1,000 satisfied customers on our Feefo page.
+We are proud to have received the Feefo Platinum Trusted Service award following five consecutive years of excellent service.
+Rest assured, we'll guide you through the quote process and be on hand for any post-purchase queries.

 You can apply here online or over the telephone; it’s quick, simple and totally confidential.
 To provide you with a quote, you’ll need to let us know where you are travelling to, and for how long.
 Make sure to declare your asthma and any other pre-existing medical conditions that apply to you and anyone else on the policy.
 You will be guided through a medical screening questionnaire, where a series of relevant questions will be asked to assess your health.
 These questions should be answered accurately and to the best of your knowledge.
 You will then be presented with available policy options, which include cover for declared medical conditions as well as cover for cancellation, baggage, personal accident and lots more.